 There are many volunteer opportunities available for our annual auction.
 From acquisitions to decorations, set-up to clean-up and everything in between – we have a job for you.
 If you have volunteered in the past or want to volunteer but not sure where, please contact us.
 An event of this size takes more than 200 volunteers – your time and talents are greatly appreciated!

-U of D Jesuit is excited to partner with OneCause (formerly BidPal) for the 2018 Scholarship Auction!
+U of D Jesuit is excited to partner with OneCause (formerly BidPal) for the 2019 Scholarship Auction.
 Mobile bidding is a paperless bidding method that allows you to bid straight from your smart phone.
-Some features include: